 Imagine the Lake District National Park as a clock face, centred on The Under Helm Sycamore near Grasmere, with 12 hourly segments of 30-degrees each.
-We’ll move round the area month by month with a series of walks and a wild camp on each transect line.
-And each month we delve into an issue that’s part of the fabric of this place, and is relevant in many other areas: the issues include soil, water, trees, communities, tourism and farming – and met specialists to deepen our understanding.
+We moved around the area month by month with a series of walks and a wild camp, pitching our tent precisely on each transect line.
+And each month we delved into an issue that’s relevant in many other areas – including soil, water, trees, communities, tourism and farming – and met specialists to deepen our understanding.
 HERE’S THE PLAN

 The land is a canvas, loved, celebrated, used and altered.
-The Lake District has inspired writers and artists for centuries, people who not only celebrate the place, but reflect on it to pose pressing questions.
-Each month in 2019 we’ll place our CANVAS outside, just for a few hours.
-The slow reveal of words offers a prompt for an alternative way of looking and seeing, and triggers questions and new poetry, and conversations with passers-by.
+The Lake District has inspired writers and artists for centuries, people who not only celebrate the place but also reflect on it to pose pressing questions.
+Each month in 2019 we placed our CANVAS outside, just for a few hours.
+The slow reveal of words offered prompts for an alternative way of looking and seeing, and triggered questions and new poetry, and conversations with passers-by.
 SEE THE SET OF TWELVE CANASES.

 What matters to you about green and open space?
 Join hundreds of others to share your thoughts through the growing map HERE.